ZhianMai/My-LeetCode-Solution/README.md

 - ### DFS/CombinationSizeK.java
   :link:[link](DFS/CombinationSizeK.java)
 - For solving fixed-length output problems using back-tracking method, I prefer to use Java array, which is fixed-size, instead of mutable class, such as StringBuilder and List.
-I implemented it using Java array methods and using ArrayList methods.
+I implemented it using both Java array methods and using ArrayList methods for performance testing.
 On my computer, for fixed k = 2, the performance threshold is n = 6200.
 Once n beyond 6200, the ArrayList method would significantly slow down, despite the fact that their runtime O() is the same.

 <br />